Walid-Birouk/Urinary-System-Disease-Diagnosis/README.md

 This GitHub repository hosts an interactive web application designed to help users diagnose urinary system diseases.
-The app utilizes machine learning algorithms to predict the presence of two specific diseases: acute inflammation of the urinary bladder and acute nephritis.
+The app utilizes machine learning algorithms to predict the presence of two specific diseases:

+- Acute inflammation of the urinary bladder
+- Acute nephritis.

 Users can input their symptoms, such as body temperature, occurrence of nausea, lumbar pain, urine pushing, micturition pains, and burning of the urethra.